 Split the Laundry Responsibilities

-The best thing you can do for your children or your spouse, is to teach them the skill of doing their own laundry.
-The time to start is when kids are toddlers and want to do everything you are doing.
+Both you and your family will benefit from knowing how to correctly do laundry.
+The best time to start teaching is when kids are toddlers and want to do everything you are doing.
 A toddler can bring clothes to the laundry room and even begin to sort clothes by colors.

 04 of 09